Emotional support for families

 It is normal to feel sad, worried, angry or down if someone you care about has pancreatic cancer.
 But sometimes caring for someone with cancer can lead to anxiety and depression.

-If you feel that you are struggling to cope, it might be worth speaking to your GP about what support you can get.
+If you feel that you are struggling, speak to your GP about what support you can get.
+Your loved one’s medical team may also be able to help you find support.
 And remember that you can contact our nurses on our Support Line at any time.
 They can talk and listen for as long as you need.
+They can provide practical, honest information, explaining the next steps and giving you confidence to support your family member.

-Some carers may also develop ‘burnout.’
+Some carers may also develop ‘burnout’.
 Burnout is exhaustion from being physically and mentally stressed for a long time.
 Getting emotional and practical support can help with avoiding burnout.
+And we have more information and tips to help you look after your mental wellbeing.

 Quotemarks Created with Sketch.